Senate Should Reject the Last-Minute Promissory Note Request by President Buhari

 President Muhammadu Buhari has, through a letter of request read at plenary by Senate President Ahmad Lawan sought the Senate to approve a request to pay the total sum of about $800 million as judgment debt through the issuance of promissory notes.
 The $800 million is composed of $566,754,584.31, £98,526,012.00 and N226 billion owed by the Federal government through court judgments brought against them through its MDA’s and Ministries.
-Social Action condemns this obnoxious request and advises that the Nigerian Senate should exercise caution and refuse consent to such a request, while also criticizing the recurrent breach of contractual terms by government officials that result in judgment debts.
+Alone condemns this obnoxious request and advises that the Nigerian Senate should exercise caution and refuse consent to such a request, while also criticizing the recurrent breach of contractual terms by government officials that result in judgment debts.

 Nigeria’s political landscape has long been marred by issues of corruption and mismanagement, particularly concerning the government’s handling of contractual obligations.
 Contractual disputes, breaches of legal obligations, human rights violations, regulatory disputes and land and property disputes are some of the cases that are brought against the government through its agencies and ministries.
 These disputes arise from various sectors such as infrastructure projects, public-private partnerships, oil exploration activities or service agreements.
 When contractual terms are breached or there are disagreements regarding payment or performance, legal actions are initiated against the government, resulting in judgment debts.
 Reports have shown that the government often show a lack of interest in most of these cases or failed to settle these disputes through the windows of arbitration opened to them.
 In some cases, their solicitors don’t even bother to show up in court until a verdict is reached against them.